-3. Helps in maintaining employee morale and provide motivation to employees in form of rewards and recognition.
+3. Helps in maintaining employee morale and provides motivation to employees in the form of rewards and recognition.

-4. Assists in proper utilisation of resources for the organisation.
+4. Assists in the proper utilisation of resources for the organisation.

-NCERT Solution for Class 12 Business Studies Chapter 6 – Staffing furnishes us with a comprehensive introduction to the concepts.
+NCERT Solution for Class 12 Business Studies Chapter 6 – Staffing provide students with a comprehensive introduction to the concepts.
 It provides a clear picture of what is the staffing.